Busboy Productions

-Busboy Productions is a production company that was launched by Jon Stewart in the mid-1990s when he was known for hosting The Jon Stewart Show on MTV.
+Busboy Productions is a production company which was launched by Jon Stewart in the mid-1990s.
+He was known at the time for hosting The Jon Stewart Show on MTV.
 In addition to Stewart, executive Chris McShane is in charge of development and production.

 Name

-The name of the company is a reference to how Stewart worked as a busboy in a Mexican restaurant as a young man.
+The name of the company is a reference to when Stewart worked as a busboy in a Mexican restaurant as a young man.
 The company's vanity card features the sound of a glass being knocked over followed by Jon Stewart whispering "Oops.
 Sorry."

 History

 Shortly after The Jon Stewart Show was canceled, Stewart signed a production deal with Miramax to star in at least two films per year and develop his own projects.
 However, Stewart starred in only three films for Miramax and no projects were ever produced.
 After Stewart's success as host and producer of The Daily Show, Busboy Productions was revived.
-In 2002, Stewart approached NBC to create a show in which Stephen Colbert would star.
+In 2002, he approached NBC to create a show in which Stephen Colbert would star.
 That show never got off the ground.

 In 2005, Busboy Productions reached an agreement with Comedy Central to finance the production company.
 Comedy Central has a first-look agreement of any project.
-If Comedy Central passes on a project, Busboy is free to shop them to other networks.
+If Comedy Central passes on a project, Busboy is then free to shop them to other networks.
 More recently, Busboy and Apple received a first look deal.

 Projects

 The Colbert Report

 Busboy's first television production was The Colbert Report, produced by Stewart, Stephen Colbert, and Ben Karlin, and subject to a distribution agreement between Busboy Productions and Comedy Central, which made certain that "the Report" would run through 2007.
 The Colbert Report was produced in association with Stephen Colbert's Spartina Productions.

-Jon Stewart joked in an interview with E!, when asked if he would appear on the Report, that he "doesn't do start-ups" and would wait until the show set into a deeper footing.
+When Jon Stewart was asked in an E! interview if he would appear on the Report, he joked that he "doesn't do start-ups" and would wait until the show set into a deeper footing.
 He has since made several appearances.

-Colbert's response was that "His shadow is dark enough.
+Colbert's responded, "His shadow is dark enough.
 I don't want to ask the source of darkness for help.
 I'm not interested in that same liberal claptrap.
 That meow, meow, meow, ironic detachment.
 We're going to deal with truth on my show."

 While The Colbert Report is Busboy Production's first successful television show, the notice "Copyright (c) 2004 by Busboy Productions, Inc. All Rights Reserved" appeared at the bottom of the "Shadow Government" poster included in The Daily Show's America (The Book).